catseye/SixtyPical/tests/SixtyPical Callgraph.md

 The `main` routine is always called.
-The thing that it will be called by is the system, but the callgraph analyzer will simply consider it to be "marked as called".
+The thing that it will be called by is the system, but the callgraph analyzer will simply consider it to be "marked as preserved".

     | define main routine
     | {